 Check the "peroxide value" on the COA.
 This is a measure of rancidity that has occurred during storage.
 This number must be less than 5 meq/Kg.
 If it is higher, it means that the oil has been exposed to oxygen and therefore oxidized.
 Lower the better, but no oil will be zero.

 Anisidine Value.
-This also measure fish oil rancidity, but it measure chemicals other than peroxides.
+This also measures fish oil rancidity, but it measures chemicals other than peroxides.
 This value should be less than 20 meq/Kg.
-Again, if it higher than 20, it means the oil has become unstable and smelly.
+Again, if it is higher than 20, it means the oil has become unstable and smelly.
 Again, lower the better, but no oil will be zero.

 Acid Value.
 As fish oil becomes more rancid, more acid is present in the oil.
 The Acid Value should be less than 3 mg KOH/gram.
-If higher than 3, your product is rancid.
+If higher than 3, your product is spoiled.

 TOTOX Value.
 This should be less than 26 meq.
 This is a calculated value based on Peroxide and Anisidine values.